1. How can I keep a speeding ticket or misdemeanor traffic violation off my record?

 - Failure to yield right of way

-The traffic ticket attorneys at Babcock Partners have successfully defended dozens of clients facing speeding charges in Louisiana.
+The traffic ticket attorneys at our firm have successfully defended dozens of clients facing speeding charges in Louisiana.
 Contact us immediately if you or someone you know has been charged with a speeding violation.
 You need the support of an experienced legal team with extensive knowledge of Louisiana laws, procedures, evidence and sentencing.